Hakulani/RFIDStation/README.md

 # RFID Station
 The system picks up boxes with indicator LED and checks by RFID.
+Project by Thanat Mongkolajala , CO-OPERATIVE EDUCATION , KMUTNB

 This is the arduino code to read RFID card using RC-522 RFID module and LED Module</br>